giantswarm/docs/src/content/guides/deploying-istio/index.md

 ## Preparation

 At the present time, the recommended way to deploy Istio is using Helm.
 Please ensure the Kubernetes package manager is installed and running in your cluster.
 Go to the official [docs](https://docs.helm.sh/using_helm#install-helm) if you need to install it.
-Additionally, a helm registry plugin is used to download the app charts.
+Additionally, a Helm registry plugin is used to download the app charts.
 Please be sure you [have it configured, too](https://github.com/app-registry/appr-helm-plugin).

 Start off by [downloading the Istio project package](https://github.com/istio/istio/releases/) and include the command line interface in your path.
 After having it in a local folder uncompressed, make sure the `/bin` directory is under your system path.